tirtadji-com/Raspi-Docker-for-HA-Install/README.md

 step 3: Now go to your microSD directory `/boot` and be sure to type using terminal `touch ssh` (we are going to install HA headless)
 step 4: Boot your microSD on Raspberry Pi and find the local IP
 step 5: Now SSH to your RPI by using `ssh pi@local-ip` password `raspberry`
-step 6: Once connected you need to `sudo passwd` and insert your root password (twice)
-step 7: Then you need to change to ROOT by typing `su` and enter your root password
-step 8: Now you will need to change directory to root by typin `~`

-## Richard Raspbian Buster Installer Scripts
-Run this installer to complete the installations
+step 6: Update and Reboot once
 ```
 # Run this first and reboot your system
-apt-get update && apt-get dist-upgrade -y && apt autoremove -y
+sudo apt-get update && sudo apt-get dist-upgrade -y && sudo apt autoremove -y && sudo reboot now
-reboot now
 ```

+step 7: Now SSH back to your RPI by using `ssh pi@local-ip` password `raspberry` step 8: Once connected you need to `sudo passwd` and insert your root password (twice)
+step 9: Then you need to change to ROOT by typing `su` and enter your root password
+step 10: Now you will need to change directory to root by typin `~`
-Then execute the rest of the script
+step 11: Then execute the rest of the script
 ```
 wget https://raw.githubusercontent.com/tirtadji-com/Raspi-Docker-for-HA-Install/main/install.sh
 ```

-Now you will need to chmod and execute the scripts from your ROOT Directory
+step 12: Now you will need to chmod and execute the scripts from your ROOT Directory
 ```
 # Next you will need to chmod the files
 chmod +x install.sh